2ma/PopularMoviesUdacity/README.md

 This is a student app for the Udacity Google Developer Nanodegree Scholarship Android developer course.

+This app uses www.themoviedb.org as source of it's content, you need get an API key, and insert into strings.xml api_key string.

 Copyright (c) 2018 Tamás Müller

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: